LouisLibre/Casper/README.md

 **What happens when I collapse it or quit?**

 Collapsing keeps the terminals running.
 Quitting ends the terminal sessions.
-On restart, Casper opens fresh shells in the saved tab order and directories.
+On quitting and then restoring the app, Casper will remember only the number of tabs, their order and their directories.
 Previously running programs and scrollback are not restored after quitting.

 **Why doesn't ⌃⌥ open the panel?**